Weekly Aging Services Letter

 To our Residents, Patients and Family Members:

-As distribution for COVID-19 vaccinations increase, we are also seeing a slight increase in the county positivity rate for the last couple of weeks.
-We must remain vigilant.
-Continue to wear a mask, stay at least 6 feet apart, avoid crowds, and wash your hands often.
+We hope you and your loved ones enjoyed a great Thanksgiving.
+We are seeing a slight increase in the Duval County positivity rate compared to last week however our community transmission level is at low as detailed below.
+We also continue to remain vigilant.
+Please continue to wear a mask, stay at least 6 feet apart, avoid crowds, and wash your hands often.

 If you have any questions about vaccine distribution, please contact the Department of Health for more information.
 For a list of vaccination sites in Florida please visit the website: https://floridahealthcovid19.gov/covid-19-vaccines-in-florida/

 CMS is committed to continually taking critical steps to ensure America’s healthcare facilities continue to respond effectively to the Coronavirus Disease 2019 (COVID-19).
 On May 11, 2021, CMS published an interim final rule.
 This rule establishes Long-Term Care (LTC) Facility Vaccine Immunization Requirements for Residents and Staff.
 This includes new requirements for educating residents or resident representatives and staff regarding the benefits and potential side effects associated with the COVID-19 vaccine, and offering the vaccine.
 Please open link below for our COVID-19 vaccine education letter: https://brooksrehab.org/wp-content/uploads/2021/05/Education-for-families-and-residents-COVID-19-Vaccine-1.pdf

 We also want to remind you that our weekly communications along with a schedule of our monthly activities and our menus are available on the Bartram Crossing, Bartram Lakes and University Crossing websites.
 We also encourage you to follow our social media channels for photos and information.
 Brooks Rehabilitation is on Facebook, Instagram, Twitter and YouTube.
 Bartram Lakes is also on Facebook.